Best Bard Spells in D&D 5e: Practical Picks (Combat + Roleplay)

 How to choose bard spells (a simple filter)

-- good in many sessions,
+- show up in many session types,

-- useful without perfect setup,
+- work without perfect setup,

 What bards are best at (spell roles)